-Cushion Cut Diamonds: Complete Guide to Shape, Sparkle & Value
+Cushion Cut Diamonds: Complete Guide to Shape, Sparkle, Value & Buying Tips

-Discover everything you need to know about cushion cut diamonds, including sparkle, proportions, pricing, settings and expert buying advice.
+Learn everything about cushion cut diamonds, including sparkle, proportions, pricing, settings, pros and cons, and expert advice on choosing the perfect stone

 Originally developed over 200 years ago, the cushion cut has evolved significantly, with modern versions offering exceptional brilliance while retaining the romantic character that made the shape famous.
 Today, cushion cut diamonds are chosen by buyers looking for a balance of sparkle, vintage charm and excellent value.